 Then cook your meat.
 The key is to start with the chicken cooking over the direct heat to get that crust on each side, then move to the indirect side so you can slowly bring the meat up to temperature.

 What we’re doing is infusing some berries into your favorite style of BBQ sauce.
 You can use whatever berries you like.
-Right now strawberries are in peak season.
-So feel free to use them.
-Or blackberries, marionberries, blueberries, you make it the way you like it.
+Right now strawberries are in peak season, so feel free to use them.
+You can also use blackberries, marionberries, blueberries.
+Make it your own and use your favorite.
 Just know that the riper the berries the sweeter they will be.
 If you buy store-bought berries they tend to be less sweet and possibly less ripe.
 So feel free to adjust the amount of berries based on the sweetness when you taste them.

 For this recipe we’re using a Carolina style sauce.
 This is a vinegar-based sauce.
 It’s Sean’s favorite style, so this is our base.
 But if you prefer a Kansas City style, which are tomato-based, less acidic, and usually sweeter, then do that!